What Is the Life Expectancy of a Fiberglass Pool?

 How does fiberglass compare to other pool types?

-Concrete pools need to be professionally cleaned regularly and refinished every 10 years or so.
-Specifically, they need chemicals to control algae, acid washing every 3-5 years, and replastering or otherwise resurfacing every 10-15 years.
-This can add up to $27,000 or more.
+Because concrete pools require more maintenance, many concrete pool customers pay a professional to maintain their pool.
+They also typically require more chemicals to control algae, require acid washing every 3-5 years, and replastering or otherwise resurfacing every 10-15 years.
+This can add up to $20,000 to $30,000 very quickly.

-If you have a vinyl pool, the vinyl lining needs to be replaced every 5-9 years, and that alone costs around $4,500 on top of chemicals, electricity, and other maintenance costs (an additional $7,000).
+If you have a vinyl pool, the vinyl liner typically needs to be replaced every 5-9 years, and that alone costs around $4,500 on top of chemicals, electricity, and other maintenance costs (an additional $7,000).

 With fiberglass pools, you pretty much only have to pay for chemicals and electricity, which may cost you around $4,000 total within a 10 year period.
 Compared to concrete and vinyl liner pools, fiberglass pools cost much less to own and you can do most of the maintenance yourself.